liponan/sxccd-python/README.md

 # sxccd-python
 Python API for Startlight Xpress CCD (sxccd)

 Okay, let's face it.
-Startlight CCDs ship with a use-to-use GUI software Startlight Live, which has a infamouse bug: it crashes when the image is too large or exposure time is too long.
+Startlight CCDs ship with a easy-to-use GUI software Startlight Live, which has an infamouse bug: it crashes when the image is too large or exposure time is too long.
 For example, on my Mac BookPro, the longest exposure tiem I can do is 500ms with 2x2 binning.
 Not a chance for 1x1 binning even with 1ms exposure time.